Herz International Seabird Fellowship

 Eligibility

 Applicants should hold the position of biologist or similar on the staff of a conservation agency, academic or research institution or non-governmental organization concerned with seabird conservation.
 Applicants with a specific conservation project concerning a rare or endangered seabird are especially encouraged to apply.
-Applicants should complete the application, and submit it along with a current resume and three letters of reference.
+If you are interested in the Herz International Seabird Fellowship, please contact us to learn more and apply.

 Assistance for initiating international conservation projects.

-SRP will assist Herz Fellows establish new seabird conservation programs within the Fellow's home country.
-By demonstrating international interest in the conservation of seabirds in third world countries, Audubon can help the Herz Fellows build support for developing and implementing conservation programs.
+The Seabird Institute will assist Herz Fellows establish new seabird conservation programs within the Fellow's home country.
+By demonstrating international interest in the conservation of seabirds in third world countries, Audubon can help Herz Fellows to build support for developing and implementing conservation programs.

 Participating SRP staff